-Dr. Amanda Abraham – Assistant Professor, School of Public and International Affairs, University of Georgia
+Dr. Amanda Abraham – Associate Professor, School of Public Administration and Policy, University of Georgia

-Dr. Aaron Johnson – Associate Professor, Institute of Public and Preventive Health, Augusta University
+Dr. Aaron Johnson – Director, Institute of Public and Preventive Health, Augusta University

 Dr. Merrill Norton – Clinical Associate Professor, College of Pharmacy, University of Georgia

-Dr. Glenda Wrenn – Associate Professor, Director of Behavioral Health, Satcher Health Leadership Institute, Director, Kennedy Center for Mental Health Policy, Morehouse School of Medicine
+Dr. Glenda Wrenn – Associate Professor Psychiatry & Behavioral Science, Director of Behavioral Health, Satcher Health Leadership Institute, Morehouse School of Medicine

 • Applied Research Services, Inc.